 Both the NRMA and the Australian Automobile Association remind travellers that an IDP isn’t just for cars and campervans: along with the correct Australian vehicle licence, it’s also essential for hiring scooters, mopeds and motorbikes abroad.

-Travellers with NSW and ACT licences can apply for an IDP online via the NRMA, but those flying soon can now collect in person at Sydney Airport or selected NSW and ACT outlets.
+Travellers with NSW and ACT licences can apply for an IDP online via the NRMA, but those flying soon can now collect in person at the SIXT counter in the international arrivals terminal in Sydney Airport or selected NSW and ACT outlets.

 Drivers and riders in other states should visit their local motorist association, such as the RACV or RACQ, for an IDP.